hexygen/seg_shapes/readme.md

 # Segmented Shapes Dataset

-This database was used in the paper "SHED: Shape Edit Distance for Fine-grained Shape Similarity".
+This database was used in the paper "SHED: Shape Edit Distance for Fine-grained Shape Similarity", SIGGRAPH ASIA 2015.

 These datasets are based on the [COSEG dataset](http://irc.cs.sdu.edu.cn/~yunhai/public_html/ssl/ssd.htm).
 We enriched some of the datasets to generate more variations within each set.